madrus/mdocs/docs/engine/technicalities.md

 What would you drink, :fa-coffee: or :fa-beer:?

-For this example, you must install the `fontawesome_markdown` extension with `pip`.
-Right now version `0.2.5` is the latest but it doesn't work out of the box.
-Instead, you have to install the latest version from the github repository.
-You can do that with the command below:
+For this example, you must install the `fontawesome_markdown` extension with `pip` or install the latest version directly from the github repository:

 ``` bash
 pip install https://github.com/bmcorser/fontawesome-markdown/archive/master.zip